ORNL/pygarden/README.md

 export PKG_CONFIG_PATH="/opt/homebrew/opt/openssl@3.0/lib/pkgconfig"
 ```

 Then, install `pymssql` to your uv environment on its own using:

 ```bash
 uv pip install pymssql==2.2.11 --no-binary :all:
 ```

 After than, you can run `uv sync --extra mssql` or `uv sync --extra all` to get the rest of the dependencies in the group.

 ### Installation via pip

 Run this command to install version 0.3.18 (latest) via pip:

-`python3 -m pip --no-cache-dir install common==0.3.18 --index-url https://code.ornl.gov/api/v4/projects/10568/packages/pypi/simple  --trusted-host code.ornl.gov`
+`python3 -m pip --no-cache-dir install pygarden==0.3.18`

 This will install latest (not recommended):

-`python3 -m pip --no-cache-dir install common --index-url https://code.ornl.gov/api/v4/projects/10568/packages/pypi/simple  --trusted-host code.ornl.gov`
+`python3 -m pip --no-cache-dir install pygarden`

 ## Getting the Image

 The Docker image for this project is hosted on [Savannah](https://savannah.ornl.gov/),
 and is tagged with `savannah.ornl.gov/common/pygarden:${PYTHON_VERSION:-3.12}-latest`,
 where `${PYTHON_VERSION:-3.12}` is the Python version you want to use.
 To pull the
 image, you can run:

 ```bash
 docker pull savannah.ornl.gov/common/pygarden:${PYTHON_VERSION:-3.12}-latest
 ```

 ## Saving the Image to a Tar File

 If you want to save the image to a tar file, you can run:

 ```bash
 docker save savannah.ornl.gov/common/pygarden:${PYTHON_VERSION:-3.12}-latest -o pygarden.tar
 gzip pygarden.tar  # optionally compress the tar file
 ```

 Now you can transport the image wherever you'd like!

-## Releases

-To initiate a release, increment the value in `COMMON_VERSION` run `./release.sh release`.
-This will force checkout develop and run the release process to push to the package registry and container registry.

 ### Configuration via Environment Variables

 Below is a list of environmental variables and what they do:

 - DATABASE_TIMEOUT, PG_TIMEOUT: an integer representing the seconds to wait before deciding a timeout occurred.
 - DATABASE_DB, PG_DATABASE: a string representing the database to connect to
 - DATABASE_USER, PG_USER: a string representing the user to connect to the database as